 That means we need to be, first and foremost, customer-obsessed user experience advocates.
 We need to commit ourselves to educating our colleagues and managers.
 We need to be raising the profile of the user across the organization.
 We must become disruptors and mavericks who bring about lasting change.

-So with that in mind, why not download the slides featured in this post and circulate them in your organization.
+So with that in mind, why not share the presentation featured in this post and circulate them in your organization.
 Hopefully, it will start a discussion about how you can become more user-centric.